 And many characters portrayed in the books and movies illustrate traits that today would be part of a political agenda, namely of a liberal or a republican nature.
 And there are many speeches and public declarations in the westerns that may have slipped our attention, but almost any time great actors as Wayne, Eastwood or Cooper addressed an angry mob, a gang of outlaws or a crowd at the saloon, their words were loaded with a political agenda.
 On another level, so are the countless monologues of actor Ian McShane, portraying historic Al Swearengen in Deadwood.

 The many interesting findings of this large volume reveal that those – seemingly absolutely contradictory traits – were present simultaneously for the majority of the fictional heroes and protagonists if we consider their speeches and deeds.
-One reason for that was the sheer presence of real and immediate consequence if one liberal or republican theory – as good as it may have sounded – would not work.
+One reason for that was the sheer presence of real and immediate consequence if one liberal or republican theory – as good as it may have sounded – did not work.
 So the characters had to rely on (political) solutions that promised both safety, law and order as well as personal freedom and liberty to choose from in a young nation and new society that was only just developing.
 “Thus Cowboy Politic might be described as an exercise in political theory pursued as cultural studies,” argues Nelson.

 Although in his study on the western and myth making, he never tires of explaining the effects of the different political schools of thought for today’s politics, even though the examples he cites stem from works completed decades ago.
 For instance, Nelson in his last chapter muses on horses in western fiction under the headline of “The Western Culture of Horizons and Responsibilities.”